Suzanne Danielle

-Career
+Early life

+Danielle was born Suzanne Morris in 1957, before changing her surname.

-Danielle trained as a dancer at the Bush Davies School of Theatre Arts in her home town of Romford in Essex, and also attended Bedfords Park Community School in Straight Road, Harold Hill.
+She trained as a dancer at the Bush Davies School of Theatre Arts in her home town of Romford in Essex, and also attended Bedfords Park Community School in Straight Road, Harold Hill.
 At the age of 16, she appeared in the West End musical Billy (1974), starring Michael Crawford.
 As a result of that she was invited to appear as a dancer on a Bruce Forsyth show called Bruce and More Girls.
 An admirer of Cyd Charisse, after leaving school Danielle joined a dance group called The Younger Generation.

-Screen
+Screen career

 Danielle's first screen role as an actress was as "Pretty Girl" in an episode of The Professionals ("Killer with a Long Arm"), broadcast in January 1978.
 Her first film role was in The Wild Geese (1978), but her first credited part, in the same year, was in Carry On Emmannuelle, the last film in the original Carry On... series.
 One reviewer commented "Many of the stalwarts are featured but, apart from Kenneth Williams, they are reduced to support for the eponymous heroine in the athletic and long-legged person of Suzanne Danielle".

 Also that year she filmed The Golden Lady, playing a leading part alongside Ina Skriver; the movie was released in 1979.
 In Arabian Adventure (also 1979) she plays a dancer and does a belly dance for Christopher Lee's Caliph.
 Her last film was The Trouble with Spies (1987, but filmed in 1984), in which she played opposite Donald Sutherland and Michael Hordern.